Japan Rabbit

 Buyee's serious problems

-• ✗ If you initiate a chargeback dispute, Buyee will hold your account — reportedly "hostage" until resolved
+- ✗ If you initiate a chargeback dispute, Buyee will hold your account until resolved

-• ✗ Auto-translate search on Buyee misses many good listings — you see less of the market
+- ✗ Auto-translate search on Buyee misses many good listings

 The one legitimate use case for Buyee